 See Independent Study under Alternate Means to Academic Credit for a more detailed description.

-On Demand

-- BIOL 305 Biology Field Techniques 3 Credit Hours......Odd Year Spring This course focuses on techniques used in biological and environmental field work.
+On Demand - BIOL 305 Biology Field Techniques 3 Credit Hours......Odd Year Spring This course focuses on techniques used in biological and environmental field work.
 Students will learn how to do field work that could involve such techniques as habitat assessments, water and soil sampling, macroinvertebrate and fish sampling, and mammal and bird surveys.
 Students will also learn how to use the collected data in various professional formats.
 This course will involve spending a share of time in field conducting tests and collecting and recording data; time spent indoors will include collating and analyzing data, writing reports, and presenting findings.
 The specific course topics covered will vary by semester, so this course is repeatable.
-Prerequisite: ENGL 120 or equivalent.

-- BIOL 310

-Botany 4 Credit Hours

-Odd Year Fall

-This course is a survey of the importance of plants in living communities, focusing on plant diversity, adaptation, structure, and function.
+Prerequisite: ENGL 120 or equivalent. - BIOL 310 Botany 4 Credit Hours ......Odd Year Fall This course is a survey of the importance of plants in living communities, focusing on plant diversity, adaptation, structure, and function.
 Includes laboratory.
 Prerequisite: BIOL 110 or consent of instructor.

-BIOL 321 Human Anatomy & Physiology III (with lab) - 2 Credit Hours BIOL 325 Invertebrate Zoology - 4 Credit Hours BIOL 330 Vertebrate Zoology - 4 Credit HoursOdd Year Spring This course is a comparative study of the major groups of vertebrates.
+BIOL 321 Human Anatomy & Physiology III (with lab) - 2 Credit Hours BIOL 325 Invertebrate Zoology - 4 Credit Hours Even Year Fa A systematic study of the morphology, taxonomy, physiology and phylogeny of invertebrate animals is covered in the course.
 Includes laboratory.
 Prerequisite: BIOL 110 or consent of instructor.
-BIOL 335 Entomology - 4 Credit Hours BIOL 350 Ecology - 4 Credit HoursEven Year Spring Ecology is the study of interactions between organisms and their environments.
+BIOL 330 Vertebrate Zoology - 4 Credit HoursOdd Year Sprin This course is a comparative study of the major groups of vertebrates.
 Includes laboratory.
 Prerequisite: BIOL 110 or consent of instructor.
+BIOL 335 Entomology - 4 Credit HoursOn Demand This course is an introduction to the study of insects.
+Emphasis is on classification, structure, physiology, ecology and relation of insects to plants and other animals.
+Includes laboratory.
+Prerequisite: BIOL 110 or consent of instructor.
+BIOL 350 Ecology - 4 Credit HoursEven Year Sprin Ecology is the study of interactions between organisms and their environments.
+Includes laboratory.
+Prerequisite: BIOL 110 or consent of instructor.
 BIOL 375 Agroecology - 4 Credit Hours BIOL 386 The Wesleyan Journey - 1-6 Credit Hours BIOL 390 Research Preparation in the Natural Sciences - 3 Credit Hours BIOL 400 Immunology - 3 Credit HoursOdd Year Spring Theories of infection and immunity, nature of immune bodies, and demonstrations of bacterial activity in vitro and in vivo with clinical diagnostic techniques are covered.
 Prerequisite: BIOL 226.
 BIOL 415 Genetics - 4 Credit HoursFall Genetics is the study of the concepts and principles of inheritance, as they are applied at the molecular, cellular, organismic and population levels of biological organization.
 Includes laboratory.
 Prerequisite: BIOL 110 or consent of instructor.
 BIOL425 Cellular/Molecular Biology - 3 Credit Hours BIOL440 Ornithology - 4 Credit HoursOdd Year Spring This is an advanced course for studying the anatomy, physiology, classification and identification of birds as well as examining bird behavior, life histories, ecology and evolution.
 Includes laboratory.
 Field trips required.
 Prerequisite: BIOL 110 or consent of the instructor.

-BIOL450 Mammalogy - 4 Credit Hours Even Year Spring This is an advanced course for studying the taxonomy, distribution, behavior, ecology, evolution and natural history of mammals, with emphasis on those inhabiting the Great Plains of North America.
+BIOL450 Mammalogy - 4 Credit Hours Even Year S This is an advanced course for studying the taxonomy, distribution, behavior, ecology, evolution and natural h of mammals, with emphasis on those inhabiting the Great Plains of North America.
 Includes laboratory.
-Field trips required.
+Field required.
 Prerequisite: BIOL 110 or consent of the instructor.
 BIOL 460 Internship - Variable CreditOn Demand BIOL 485 Special Topics - Variable CreditOn Demand BIOL 490 Independent Study - Variable CreditOn Demand See Independent Study under Alternate Means to Academic Credit for a detailed description.
 BIOL 499 Biological Research - Variable Credit